Improve your pruning with 10 practical Great Dixter tips

-The rest of the group ranged from amateurs treating themselves to some gardening guilt (‘oh, no, we’ve been mowing our lawn far too often’) to garden professionals topping up their knowledge.
-If ‘Behind the Scenes’ can be that fascinating in February, I can only imagine how much you might get out of it in the rest of the year,so I can warmly recommend that you book into one of the once-a-month sessions now.
+The rest of the group ranged from amateurs to garden professionals topping up their knowledge.
+If ‘Behind the Scenes’ can be that fascinating in February, think how much you might get out of it in the rest of the year.
+I can warmly recommend that you book into one of the once-a-month sessions now.

 If you’ve found this useful, do share, using the buttons below.
 Thank you!